Washington State University

 the goods or services.
 Example: A case of beakers originally charged to

-a teaching program are subsequently transferred to a research project.
+a teaching program is subsequently transferred to a research project.
 The

 requestor is certifying that the expenditures are appropriate charges to